kamuridesu/WhatFramework/README.md

 ## Helpers

 The bot will have some libs to help the developer to build their bots.
-The first is a function called `createStickerFromMedia`, which creates a sticker from a media file, then sends it.
+The first is a function called `createSticker`, which creates a sticker from a media message, then sends it.

 Helper libs will be available in `whatframework/src/libs/`